 Loss of Use

-Loss of use is a type of insurance coverage – it’ll help with temporary living expenses if your place becomes uninhabitable due to a peril like a fire, mandatory evacuation, etc.
+Loss of use is a type of insurance coverage – it’ll help with temporary living expenses if your place becomes uninhabitable due to a peril like a fire, windstorm, etc.

 Loss of use (code-named ‘Coverage D’ in your insurance policy) is a type of coverage your insurance company provides if your place becomes uninhabitable due to a peril.
 It’s one of the six common insurance coverages you’ll find on your basic homeowners insurance policy, and one of five types on a renters insurance policy.

 Think about all the expenses you could rack up above your normal daily spend if you had to leave your place: hotel bills, eating out, laundry… the list goes on.
 Not being able to live at your own place is expensive.
 But luckily, your insurer will be there to help.